Alcabideche Property Insights

 Escape into nature via neighboring Sintra Natural Park, a portion of which cuts into Alcabideche.
 Among the greenery and opportunities for hiking and camping are a few quaint hillside towns.
 These include Murches, Zambujeiro, and Malveira da Serra.

 Picture by Weekend Wayfarers via Flickr

 CascaiShopping is home to numerous name-brand stores where Alcabideche residents can shop for clothes.
 They can also dine at the Cascais Kitchen, or catch a film at the cinema.

 For luxurious meals at Michelin-star restaurants, residents can dine at two restaurants that overlook the Penha Longa Atlantico golf course.
-Start at Lab by Sergi Arola features creatively constructed dishes served from an open-plan kitchen.
-Or, try Midori, Portugal’s oldest Japanese restaurant that maintains modern flair.
+LAB by Sergi Arola features creatively constructed dishes served from an open-plan kitchen; or try Midori, Portugal’s oldest Japanese restaurant that maintains a modern flair.

 In Cascais proper, Alcabideche residents can delve into the world of fine arts by visiting the Portuguese Music Museum, the VSB Art Gallery, the Museum of Condes de Castro Guimarães, or the Casa das Historias, a house dedicated to the works of artist Paula Rego.